Zahid Hasan (actor): Career

 Hasan was part of a theatre group for several years before moving to television in 1990.
 He took the lead in the BTV adaptation of Rabindranath Tagore's Shomapti and the protagonist in Bichchhu.
-While he made his first film appearance in 1986, his most notable role was in 2000's Srabon Megher Din, for which he won a National Award.
+While he made his first film appearance in Bolban in 1986, his most notable role was in the 2000s Srabon Megher Din, for which he won a National Award.
 In addition to acting, he has directed several serials and teleplays.

+By 2008, he had started a production house named Pushpita Visuals.

 Personal life

-Hasan is married to Sadia Islam Mou, a Bangladeshi model and dancer.
+Hasan married Sadia Islam Mou in 1997.
 Together they have a daughter and a son.
-Hasan has a production house named Pushpita Visuals.

-Works
+Television

 Television

 Hasan is well known for his comedic roles in television drama plays and serials.
 His debut drama, Jibon Jemon was telecast in 1990.
 He performed in the drama serial Graduate.
 He has acted in more than 80 television dramas.